Belle Starr: Civil War and aftermath

-After the Civil War

 Following the war, members of the Reed family also moved to Texas and, according to Collin County marriage records, James C. Reed and Mira [sic] M. Shirley were married there on November 1, 1866.
 Two years later, she gave birth to her first child, Rosie Lee (nicknamed Pearl).
 Belle always harbored a strong sense of style, which fed into her later legend.
-A crack shot, she used to ride sidesaddle while dressed in a black velvet riding habit and a plumed hat, carrying two pistols, with cartridge belts across her hips.
+A crack shot, she used to ride sidesaddle while dressed in a black velvet riding habit and an ostrich feather-plumed hat, carrying two pistols, with cartridge belts across her hips.
 Reed turned to crime and was wanted for murder in Arkansas, which caused the family to move to California, where their second child, James Edwin (Eddie), was born in 1871.

 Later returning to Texas, Reed was involved with several criminal gangs.
-While Reed initially tried his hand at farming, he would grow restless and associated with the Starr clan, a Cherokee Indian family notorious for whiskey, cattle, and horse thievery in the Indian Territory (now Oklahoma), as well as the James and Younger gangs.
-In April 1874, despite a lack of any evidence, a warrant was issued for her arrest for a stagecoach robbery by her husband and others.
+While Reed initially tried his hand at farming, he grew restless, and associated himself with the Starr clan, a Cherokee family notorious for whiskey, cattle, and horse thievery in the Indian Territory (now Oklahoma), as well as the James and Younger gangs.
+In April 1874, despite a lack of any evidence, a warrant was issued for Belle's arrest for a stagecoach robbery by her husband and others.
 Reed was killed in August of that year in Paris, Texas, where he had settled down with his family.